 End Your Restroom Visit with Natural Wet Wipes

-Rubbing too hard with toilet paper can make a mild hemorrhoid problem worse, but it may be inconvenient to do a sitz bath soak after every bowel movement.
+Rubbing too hard with toilet paper can make a mild hemorrhoid problem worse, but it may be inconvenient to do sitz bath soak therapies after every bowel movement.
 It’s important, however, to avoid a lot of wiping because that process can irritate sensitive skin, and rough toilet paper does the most damage.
+Be sure to exercise as much care as possible, especially if you have a condition such as arthritis.

 You may be considering a toilet wipe marketed specifically for problem hemorrhoids, and while it may sound counterintuitive, I actually recommend my patients to stay away from most medicated wipes.
 Many wipes contain chemicals that can further inflame hemorrhoids.

 Hemorrhoid sufferers just need a consistent way to get the irritated area of the anus clean in order to apply an ointment or other treatment like a no-touch hemorrhoid spray.
-A chemical-free wipe like Doctor Butler’s wipes are not medicated, are soft enough for sensitive skin.
+A chemical-free wipe like Doctor Butler’s wipes are not medicated, and are soft enough for sensitive skin.